Jesse Treviño: Biography

 Treviño was treated at a military hospital in Japan before being moved to Fort Sam Houston.
 Treviño's recovery was lengthy, and he would not be able to walk for a year.
 His right arm, his dominant hand, would eventually be amputated in late 1970.
 Armando Albarran, a fellow veteran who had both of his legs amputated due to war wounds, encouraged Treviño to paint with his left hand.
 A portrait of Albarran was the first painting Treviño completed with his left hand.

 After leaving the hospital, Treviño enrolled at San Antonio College, where he would earn an Associate Degree in Art in 1970.
 Particularly under Mel Casas' tutelage, Treviño quickly trained his left hand, first by making highly experimental works in 1969.
 He soon realized that he could become a fine artist, and not merely a children's art teacher.

 Treviño earned a BA in Art from Our lady of the Lake University in 1974, where he studied with Sisters Tharsilla Fuchs and Ethel Marie Corne.
 He received his MFA from the University of Texas at San Antonio in 1978, where he studied with Leonard Lehrer and Kazuya Sakai.

 In December 1970, Treviño made the decision to have his right arm amputated to reduce nerve pain.
 He would continue to experience phantom nerve pain following the amputation.
 In December 1971, he joined the Con Safo art group.
 Members of this group included prominent San Antonio artists Felipe Reyes (the principal founder and a close friend) and Mel Casas, Treviño's former teacher at SAC, who joined the group at the same time.
 Treviño referred to the group as "a magic circle" in a 1994 newspaper article.

-Before he developed his photorealist style, Treviño painted two iconic murals: Mi Vida (1971–72) a biographically surreal painting done on his bedroom wall, and La Historia Chicana (1972–74), a 100-foot wrap-around mural done at Our Lady of the Lake.
+Before he developed his photorealist style, Treviño painted two iconic murals: Mi Vida (197–72) a biographically surreal painting done on his bedroom wall, and La Historia Chicana (1972–74), a 100-foot wrap-around mural done at Our Lady of the Lake.
 The latter shows development in the direction of photorealism.

-In the latter part of the 1970's, Treviño developed his technique, eventually perfecting a photorealist style in 1976-77.
+In the latter part of the 1970s, Treviño developed his technique, eventually perfecting a photorealist style in 1976–77.
 Treviño became famous for his outdoor tile mosaics that depicted the Chicano community, culture, and history, as well as the city's Mexican heritage.
 Over the years he has gained prominence as one of San Antonio's most famous artists, with his mosaic murals serving as virtual landmarks in San Antonio's cultural landscape.

 Treviño underwent treatment for cancer in 2021.
 He died on February 13, 2023, at the age of 76.
-San Antonio Mayor Ron Nirenberg tweeted: “Jesse Treviño was an American hero.
-The wounds of the Vietnam war, which took so many of his friends and neighbors from the Westside of San Antonio, never left him, but he used those scars to bring healing to millions of people.”
+San Antonio Mayor Ron Nirenberg tweeted: "Jesse Treviño was an American hero.
+The wounds of the Vietnam war, which took so many of his friends and neighbors from the Westside of San Antonio, never left him, but he used those scars to bring healing to millions of people."